 The Right Tools for the Job

 A reel mower is the best type of mower for golf course quality turf.
 Reel mowers use reels and bed-knives to cut grass like a pair of scissors, unlike a rotary blade that cuts grass like a fan blade.
+Furthermore, installing a landscape weed barrier can keep unwanted vegetation from impeding on your beautiful grass.

 The Biggest Mistake Is Cutting too Short